ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

     playBtn.focus();
   ```

-  This will make our play button visible at the end of the game and focus the button so that you can easily restart the game by pressing the "spacebar" or "enter" keys.
+  This will make our play button visible at the end of the game and focus the button so that you can easily restart the game by pressing the spacebar or enter key.

 - Add the following lines at the start of the `initializeBoxes` function: